 This course is a subset of the PADI Open Water Diver course.
 If you’re short on time but really want to become a diver, the PADI Scuba Diver rating might be right for you.

 This course requires less time than the PADI Open Water Diver course, covering only the first three of five sections of knowledge development, the first three of five pool sessions, and the first two of four open water training dives, resulting in a limited certification.

-– Scuba Divers: may only dive under the direct supervision of a PADI Professional to a maximum depth of 12 metres / 40 feet.
+Dive under the direct supervision of a PADI Divemaster, Assistant Instructor or Instructor to a maximum depth of 12 metres / 40 feet

 The PADI Scuba Diver course is (roughly) the first half of the PADI Open Water Diver course.
 It omits some of the more challenging skills and is a good choice for people who have limited time, or for young children.

 PADI Scuba Divers may upgrade to an Open Water Diver certification by completing a surface swim, two additional knowledge development modules, a quiz and exam, two confined water sessions and two open water dives.
 Contact us today to arrange this or for more information.

 May only dive under the direct supervision of a PADI Professional to a maximum depth of 12 metres/40 feet.

 Learn fundamental concepts about scuba through PADI eLearning or classroom instruction.

 Complete three of five confined water (pool) skill practice sessions.